Unhappy Circuit

 - Supported by Korea Creative Content Agency and Art Center Nabi

-- Archive video: https://youtu.be/SmEvkJTvBaA
+- Video documentation: https://youtu.be/SmEvkJTvBaA

-<Learning About Humanity>, 2019
+Learning About Humanity, 2019

 - Cooking performance with the recipe generated by artificial intelligence